mrheinen/lophiid/DETAILED_DESCRIPTION.md

 More information about payload fetching can be found here: [Payload fetching](./PAYLOAD_FETCHING.md)

+The backend also looks for ping requests that are send by an attacker.
+These may seem innocent but are occasionally uses in high profile attacks where the attacker monitors DNS lookups and incoming ICMP to see if a payload executed.
+If a ping command is detected then the backend will tell the origin honeypot to perform the ping request.
+This is done using raw sockets.

 Additionally the backend will perform whois lookups of the source IPs and also, if configured, collects OS fingerprinting information from p0f instances running on the honeypot systems.
 All this information is available in the UI.